Kim Atienza: Radio and television career (1987–present)

 Kim Atienza at "The GOOD Run" event in Bonifacio Global City, Taguig, Metro Manila, Philippines in 2011.

 He started his broadcasting career in the early 1990s, as the anchor of "Mata ng Agila" ("Eye of the Eagle"), an early morning newscast of DZEC Radyo Agila 1062, together with Onin Miranda.

 Atienza started his stint on TV when he began hosting Magandang Umaga, Pilipinas' Animalandia, as well as voice acting in the 1990s.
 He is also best known for voicing Takeru (renamed as Michael Joe), portrayed by Japanese actor Ryousuke Kaizu from the Super Sentai series, Hikari Sentai Maskman, and he also references this in later years when he was being interviewed by fellow celebrity hosts.
 In 2023, during an interview with Boy Abunda on Fast Talk with Boy Abunda, he revealed that he voiced Steve Armstrong in the Filipino dub of the 1999 Voltes V film.

 He worked as a protege for mainstay Ernie Baron, acting as ABS-CBN's weather tracker for TV Patrol until he became the show's weather presenter when the latter died of heart attack in 2006.

 He left the early morning show, Umagang Kay Ganda in 2009 to host the late morning variety show (and now noontime variety show) It's Showtime (then named Showtime).
 He began hosting Matanglawin on March 24, 2008.

 He returned to radio for the 2nd time in DZMM (later DWPM Radyo 630 before it reverted to its former name since 2025) via Sakto with Amy Perez-Castillo, replacing original host Marc Logan who left the show.

 On September 29, 2021, Atienza announced his departure from ABS-CBN, effective October 1, revealing his move to GMA Network.
-He made his final appearance on TV Patrol as a segment weather presenter on the latter date.
+He made his final appearance on TV Patrol as a segment weather presenter on the latter date, and he was succeeded by Ariel Rojas.
 He officially joined the competing newscast, 24 Oras, on October 4, introducing his eponymous segment, "#KuyaKimAnoNa," a week later on October 11.
 Additionally, he began hosting the talk show Mars Pa More on November 8 and a news magazine show titled Dapat Alam Mo! on GTV from October 18, 2021, to October 25, 2024.
 The latter show served as pre-programming for 24 Oras and had a provisional simulcast on GMA from February 14 to March 18, 2022.
 In July 2022, Atienza became one of the leading hosts for the noontime variety game show TiktoClock, along with Pokwang and Rabiya Mateo (now replaced by Herlene Budol).